The Organist: Fugues, Fatherhood, and a Fragile Mind

 He moved to Montreal in his old age, but he was not happy in the city.
 The following piece, written for piano and played on the piano in his home apartment, is called “The Pines of Oka.”
 He wrote it as a tribute to the Mohawk Nation after the Oka crisis of 1990.

-Harry Abley died in 1994.
-Mark began work on the memoir many years ago.
-He says: “It has been a challenge, a burden, and an eventual joy to write.”
+Harry Abley died in December 1994.
+Mark began work on the memoir many years ago, then gave it up for a long time.
+Having finished the book at last, he says: “It has been a challenge, a burden, and an eventual joy to write.”

-The Organist is published by the University of Regina Press in January 2019.
+The Organist was published by the University of Regina Press in 2019.

-Here are some more examples of Harry Abley’s organ playing.
+Here are a few more examples of Harry Abley’s organ playing.

 His “signature tune” as a cinema organist: “These Foolish Things.”